Johannes-Pabst/webshell/README.md

 ## Planned features:
 1. Integrate the better styling mosstuff wrote
 2. Integrate a Python interpreter
+3. Add the capability to provide a non-empty disk at load

 ## WOW i love this project so much i just HAVE to contribute to it!
 Wait, really?\